Leafwing-Studios/Emergence/design/src/glossary.md

 ### Loop

+A path through a [game system](glossary.md#system-game-design) that leads back to itself.

+Each step in a loop can be **reinforcing** (positive feedback) or **dampening** (negative feedback), resulting in an overall reinforcing or dampening cycle.

 ### Ludotography

 The telling of a story through gameplay.

 ### Mechanic

+A rule about how the game works.

+### Narrative

+The story of a game.
+Unlike most traditional works of art, narratives are often implicit or branching in games.

 ### Plausibility and realism

+Fictional worlds are plausible if they have a set of intuitive, internally consistent rules.
+They are realistic to the extent to which these rules match those of real life.

+Worlds that lack plausibility will not be **immersive**, and will not feel [coherent](glossary.md#cohesion).

+### Player avatar

+The in-game unit that represents the player.

 ### Player experience

+What the player is actually doing, and how they feel.

 ### Player goals